Philimanjar0/poegie/README.md

 - Download `poegie.zip` from the [latest releases](https://github.com/Philimanjar0/poegie/releases) tab.
 - Unzip it wherever you would like.
 - Run `poegie.exe`
-	- Windows Defender might complain.
-Pyinstaller is used to build the exe, which is typically also used to pack malware.
-Windows knows this and throws a fit.
-Poegie is not malware.
+	- Windows Defender might complain that it is from an "unknown publisher".
+This is because the EXE is unsigned, as the process to get a certificate and sign it is expensive.
-	- Windows might remove the exe.
-Just disable defender to run it once, and turn it back on.
 - If you want to see some logging, you can run it from a command prompt instead.

 ### Running from source